 Detailed Targeting > Demographics > Home > Home Ownership will lead to three options: first-time homebuyer, homeowners, and renters.
 Depending on the types of properties you’re selling this will be extremely helpful in finding the right individuals.
 For instance, if you’re selling affordable condos in a hip urban area then you should likely target the “first time homebuyer.”

 If you’re good at your job (which I’m sure you are) you likely have a list of people who recently purchased.
 With Custom Audiences you can upload that list to Facebook, and then have Facebook do some magic to find similar individuals (AKA lookalike audiences) who are likely ready to invest in your beautiful properties.
+That list could be a customer list or even a list of people who have visited your real estate website.

 This is probably one of the coolest options, the fact that Facebook allows you to target people who are likely to move!
 By navigating to Detailed Targeting > Behaviors > Residential profilesyou’ll find the option for individuals who are “Likely to Move.”